 But I’m Innocent!

 It may seem that a sentence would be the end of the story, but this isn’t the case for Dee Dee Moore.
 No, sir!
-Even behind bars, Dee Dee was adamant on keeping up the pretense and insisting that she was innocent.
+Even behind bars, Dee Dee was adamant about keeping up the pretense and insisting that she was innocent.

 Even today, eight years after she was caught, Dee Dee insists she didn’t commit the grave act.
-Dee Dee appeared on a popular BBC documentary called Women Who Kill.
+Dee Dee appeared in a popular BBC documentary called Women Who Kill.
 In the documentary, Dee Dee insisted that she wasn’t a manipulator (yeah, right!) and that she hadn’t killed her business partner.

 All of this comes regardless of the fact that during the investigation, Dee Dee told one undercover agent that she knew the location of Abraham’s body.
 Dee Dee, however, insists that she was being manipulated by the policeman.
 How exactly was she manipulated to reveal the location of a body, we’ll probably never know.

-Police officers describe Dee Dee as incredibly arrogant till present day.
+Police officers describe Dee Dee as incredibly arrogant till the present day.
 She’s been profiled as a pathological liar.
 Also, she isn’t the only murderer who insists on their innocence regardless of the tons of evidence against them.

 The only consolation to Abraham Lee Shakespeare’s family is that the manipulative Dee Dee will spend her entire life in prison.
-While this is far from a consolation, it at least shows that karma is a you know what.
-While Dee Dee may be 100 percent convinced in her innocence, there isn’t a single soul out there to actually believe her story (luckily so!).
+While this is far from a consolation, it at least shows that karma is you know what.
+While Dee Dee may be 100 percent convinced of her innocence, there isn’t a single soul out there to actually believe her story (luckily so!).